Janice Melanson, ACORN Executive Director

 Tara Scott, ACORN Organic Transition Coordinator

 Tara Scott was raised in Northeastern New Brunswick.
-After studying at Nova Scotia Agricultural College and Olds College in Alberta, Tara traveled and worked in varying aspects of horticulture.
+After studying at Nova Scotia Agricultural College (now DAL AC) and Olds College in Alberta, Tara traveled and worked in varying aspects of horticulture.

 After settling in South West Ontario, Tara was a farm manager at Greenfields Farm growing and selling to Farmers’ markets and wholesaling throughout the GTA.
 She then co-farmed a 250 member CSA at the Ignatius Jesuit Centre, in Guelph and oversaw harvest and marketing as well as trained interns in the Principles and Practices of Organic Agriculture program.
 She has also worked with the Organic Council of Ontario, FarmStart and Ecocert Canada.

-As the Organic Transition Co-ordinator Tara works to support new entrants and existing producers in their transition to organic certification as well as facilitate season extension resources.
+As the Organic Transition Co-ordinator Tara works to support new entrants and existing producers in their transition to organic certification as well as coordinate resource development and training, including the ACORN Annual Conference.